And now for the much anticipated Naan recipe!

 Pretty much anything.
 You can eat naan along side of a meal to sop up gravies or dip into sauces, use it to make flat bread “wrap” sandwiches, top it with tomato sauce and cheese for a quick naan pizza, use it in place of tortillas for quesadillas.
-The possibilities are truly endless!
-Which is why I try to keep naan on hand in the freezer at all times.
+Here are some of my favorite ways to eat naan:

 How to Freeze Naan

-This recipe makes more naan than I can eat (surprisingly) in a week, so I always end up freezing at least some.
+Because this recipe makes more than one person can eat in a few days, I always end up freezing at least some.
 To freeze your naan, first let it cool completely at room temperature, then transfer to a zip top freezer bag, label and date it, then toss it in the freezer.
 Try to use up your frozen naan within a few months.
 Frozen naan bread thaws quickly at room temperature.

 - 2 tsp dry active yeast ($0.19)